 Main Lietuvininkų street goes eastwards, connecting Šilokarčema main square to the main square of Žibai.
 Laid in the 19th century the throughfare still reminds of those days.
 Large 3-floored detached art nuoveau buildings are partly hidden by its linden and chestnut trees.
 Among these buildings stands the Lutheran church dedicated to Martin Luther, completed in 1926, known for its interior murals depicting 104 famous historical personalities, among them Biblical figures Noah and Moses, Šilutė's local luminaries H. Scheu and T. Eicke, Roman Emperors Justinian and Constantine, founders of the reformation M. Luther and J. Calvin, and seccular people such as S. Kierkegard and Dante Alighieri.
 Unfortunately the church is closed outside of mass.

-Žibai main square is of irregular layout and a national romantic red-brick builidng now housing a vocational school (1909) is probably its most impressive one.
+Žibai main square is of irregular layout and a national romantic red-brick builidng now housing a vocational school (1909) is arguably its most impressive one.

 Going further east you will reach the railroad, before World War 1 a trunk route from Karaliaučius/Koenigsberg to Klaipėda/Memel, both still part of Germany at the time.
-Modest 19th century station building still exists north of the main street but in 2011 the passenger services to Klaipėda were cancelled.
+Modest 19th century station building still exists north of the main street but in 2011 the last passenger services to Klaipėda have been cancelled.

 While the main street is interesting and worth a stroll, the districts north and south of it are largely dating to the Soviet occupation.